Panzer IV: Captured Panzer IVs in service

 The Soviet Army captured significant numbers of German armoured vehicles, including Panzer IVs (its Russian designation was "T-4").
-Some of them were pressed into temporary service and some others were used for driver or anti-tank training.
+Some of them were pressed into temporary service and others were used for driver or anti-tank training.
 Sometimes, captured tanks were used in different temporary units or as single tanks.
 While captured Tiger I/IIs and Panthers were only permitted to be used until they irrecoverably broke down, the simplicity of the Panzer IV and the large number of captured parts allowed for long-term repair and continued use.

 At least one captured Panzer IV Ausf.
 H was used by the Warsaw Tank Brigade of the Polish 2nd Corps in Italy during 1944.
+One Panzer IV Ausf.
+J was used by the 5th Independent Armored Artillery Divizion from 1945.